engrBassel/portfolio/README.md

 # Portfolio
-- This repo contains my portfolio.
+- This repo contains my portfolio project.
 - Using Vite, React, TypeScript and Sass.
 - The user can download my resume.
 - It consists of About, Skills, Projects and Contact sections.